tc39/proposal-class-public-fields/README.md

 }
 ```

-Note that we store the static property thunk functions on `ClassDefinition[Symbol.ClassProperties]` for purposes of allowing userland introspection of declared properties on a class.
+Note that we store the static property thunk functions on `ClassDefinition[Symbol.ClassProperties]` for purposes of userland reflection on how the class was declared.

 ## Spec Text